Ford mechanic Hamilton trusts, from Ranger diesels to the daily run

 Everything you might want to know before booking.

-How much does Ford charge for a service?
+How much does a Ford service cost?

 We do not publish a fixed price because a Ford service is not one fixed job.
 The cost depends on the model and engine, whether it is a basic or full logbook service, the parts and fluids your vehicle is due, and anything we find that needs attention.
+A genuine full service includes oil and filters, a full inspection, brakes, fluids, and a road test, not just an oil change, and a diesel Ranger has different parts and fluids to a petrol Focus.
 Call us on (07) 847 3339 with your model and we will give you a clear quote.

 How often should I service my Ford Ranger?